api integrations erp

 Odoo API Integration in 2026: JSON-2, Webhooks, Dashboards

-Business guide to Odoo API integration in 2026: the new JSON-2 API, native webhooks, plan limits, Odoo 19 changes, and building executive dashboards.
+Odoo API integration in 2026: JSON-2 in Odoo 19, native webhooks, plan limits, rate ceilings, external IDs, and warehouse-backed reporting.

 Odoo API integration diagram showing the JSON-2 API, webhooks, a data warehouse, and an executive dashboard layer

 The Odoo API is the External API that gives outside applications programmatic read and write access to every record in an Odoo ERP database.
-As of Odoo 19 (released September 2025) it is exposed as the modern JSON-2 API, with the legacy XML-RPC and JSON-RPC endpoints deprecated but available through 2027 for Odoo Online and 2028 for self-hosted deployments.
+As of Odoo 19 (released September 2025) it is exposed as the modern JSON-2 API, with the legacy XML-RPC and JSON-RPC endpoints deprecated but still functional.
+Odoo's documentation schedules those older protocols for removal in Odoo 22 (self-hosted, around fall 2028) and Odoo Online 21.1 (SaaS, around winter 2027).
+Treat those as dates to verify against current release notes before you plan a migration, not as a guarantee that every hosted database changes on the same day.
 Access is gated to the Custom plan or any self-hosted deployment.

 Odoo is built on a simple philosophy: everything is a model.
 A customer is a record in the res.partner model, a sales order lives in sale.order, an invoice in account.move, a product in product.product.
 The API lets external systems read and write those models directly, which is what you need for reporting, syncing, and automation.